hilbert-spaess/hilbert-spaess.github.io/_posts/2020-3-19-[STATS] survival curves.md

 **Summary**

+- If you want to model survival data, you can make a massive Bayesian survival curve model, and do inference on the parameters.
 - You can model the time until death (for a specific cause) with an exponential distribution, a gamma distribution, a Weibull distribution, or some combination of these.
-- Anything involving the human body (eg death due to some disease) is probably not simple enough to be modelled with
+- Anything involving the human body (eg death due to some disease) is probably not simple enough to be modelled with a single distribution.
+You could model it as due to some mixture of independent causes, each occurring with some probability.

+TODO: -> compare some samples from priors for single gamma and gamma mixture.

 **Survival Analysis**